 Nina, a new birth doula

-Warm Welcome offers discounts for early registration, partial scholarships for people of color and some people who plan to use their language and doula skills in service of under-resourced populations.
+Warm Welcome offers discounts for early registration, partial scholarships for BIPOC and some people who plan to use their language and doula skills in service of under-resourced populations.